MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Regularly clean up*: Routinely clean up and optimize your development environment to avoid the accumulation of orphaned resources, unused data, and proof-of-concept experiments.
 Implement clean-up processes or automated tools to identify and remove unused resources.
 Keep only essential and active components.
 Regular clean-up helps reduce storage costs and ensures efficient resource utilization.

 - *Implement sampled scaling*: Instead of scaling all components to their maximum capacity, consider a sampled approach in which you selectively scale vital components.
 This approach can be cost-effective while minimizing risks.
-Evaluate the risk-to-benefit ratio of not scaling certain elements and consider the potential impact on the environment.
+Evaluate the risk-to-benefit ratio of not scaling certain elements and consider the potential effect on the environment.

 - *Optimize data management*: Development environments might have low needs for data retention and backup frequency.